 Full-time hours vs. part-time hours: What you need to know

-For most roles, it all comes down to the amount of hours you work.
-Every type of contract will have it’s advantages, but knowing the difference between full-time and part-time is essential to finding the perfect fit for your schedule.
+For most roles, how your job is classified comes down to the hours you work.
+Knowing the difference between full-time and part-time working is essential to finding the perfect fit for your schedule.

 What are full-time hours?